panoplyio/panoply-python-sdk/README.md

 Every data source is code-reviewed by the Panoply.io team before being integrated to the system.
 In order to save time, make sure that:

-* You follow the best-practices and standard code conventions for the programming language used
+* You follow the best-practices and standard code conventions for the programming language used.
 * Keep it slim.
-Avoid too many dependencies is possible,
+Avoid too many dependencies if possible.
 * Test it throughly with unit-tests.
-* Notify the Panoply.io team of your data soruce, and we will integrate it promptly.
+* Notify the Panoply.io team of your data source, and we will integrate it promptly.